fleck/bless-css-webpack-plugin/README.md

 ```
 ### options

+* `files` - An array of files that you want blessed: `['ie', 'other-style-sheet']`.
+Default `false`, all files will be blessed if they're large enough.
 * `sourceMap` - set to `true` to enable sourcemaps.
 Default `false`.
 * `addImports` - set to `true` to inject @import rules for generated files.
 Default `false`.